Cosmetic Eyelid Surgeon Serving Norman, Edmond, Oklahoma City & Nearby Central Oklahoma

 Blepharoplasty Procedure

 The lower eyelid incision is made just at the level of the eyelash margin.
 During this part of the procedure, only a small amount of fat is removed from the lower eyelids.
 This dramatically reduces your risk of having lower eyelid droop.
-Lower eyelid surgery allows Dr. Panchal to also elevate the outer aspect of the lower eyelids so as to give you a more youthful look.
+Lower eyelid surgery allows Dr. Panchal to also elevate the outer aspect of the lower eyelids to give you a more youthful look.
 He will re-drape the fat so that you do not have hollow, sad eyes after your procedure.

 After Your Surgery